mizan93/Student-management-system/README.md

 This a Student-management-system .where course,subject,student,session crud perfomed by admin.
-Frontend: Bootstrap ,html, css, jquery
+Frontend: Bootstrap , jquery,ajax
-backend: Php , mysql, ajax
+backend: Php , mysql,